-Investigators This course provides students with an understanding of the theory and practice of conducting scientifically rigorous clinical trials.
+This course provides students with an understanding of the theory and practice of conducting scientifically rigorous clinical trials.
 Building on the work of the previous CICS I course and from knowledge gained from the Fundamentals in Clinical Investigation course, students will fully develop the hypothesis, specific aims, and experimental design of their projects.
-Terms: 2 students with an understanding of the theory and practice of conducting bench-to-bedside translational research.
-Building on the work of the previous term, students will continue the development of a K-type grant proposal, focusing on the career development plan and mentor's letters.
-Terms: 3

-Director: Dr. Farrah Kheradmand Prerequisites: GS-CT-6201 and GS-CT-6300
+Prerequisites: GS-CT-6201 and GS-CT-6300